 Students can apply for US federal loans by completing the Free Application for Federal Student Assistance (FAFSA) at fafsa.ed.gov.
 When completing the FAFSA, be sure to the appropriate school code.
 The SGU School of Medicine federal school code is G22333.
 Students will also need to complete an online Entrance Counseling and Master Promissory Notes in order to complete the application process.

-To receive Direct Loans, recipients must be either permanent residents or citizens of the United States, be enrolled in the School of Medicine at least half-time, maintain satisfactory academic progress, and not be in default on any prior U.S. government guaranteed loan.
+To receive Direct Loans, recipients must be either permanent residents or citizens of the United States, be enrolled in 4 Year MD program at least half-time, maintain satisfactory academic progress, and not be in default on any prior U.S. government guaranteed loan.
 These guidelines are subject to statutory and/or regulatory changes in the U.S. Higher Education Act and the Title IV Program Regulations.
 For details on how to apply, click here.

 Students borrowing federal loans can complete the Title IV Authorization form online through their SGU Student Self Service account.
 This will allow the Student Finances office to apply your federal loan proceeds toward non-tuition charges such as books and health insurance in order to satisfy your student account.